mnemoria/100-Days-Of-Coding-ML/README.md

  - Learned how to set, reset, and use indexes in Pandas
  - Read more about dunder methods, tried practicing some of it [init, new].
  - Tried exploring more about property decorators and learned that aside from getters and setters, there are also deleters.

+### DAY 12
+ - Tried filtering rows and columns using conditionals to find specific information.